lawrencejews/AWS-IaC-Codepipeline-with-Terraform/README.md

 - Pass the `.tfvars` file `-var-file` argument to `terraform apply` for each environment -> `terraform apply -input=false -var-file=dev.tfvars -auto-approve `
 #### Store Secrets
 - Navigate to `AWS Systems Manager` -> Application tools then select `Parameter Store` to create secret variables
+- Create a `GetParameter` access in `AWS IAM` for CodeBuild service role build project